How to Gain the Most out of your Accounting Records

 - Reconcile your payment analysis book with your bank and credit card statements

-- Reconcile PAYE, NI, and VAT account balances with amounts due to HM Revenue & Customs
+- Reconcile PAYE, NIC, and VAT account balances with amounts due to HM Revenue & Customs

 - List and total your year end creditors